 - Museum of Anthropology – at the University of British Columbia.

 - Museum of Vancouver – profiles the history of Vancouver.

-- Pacific National Exhibition (PNE) – mostly just rides, carnival activities and music, but also educational exhibits featuring animals and farming.
+- Pacific National Exhibition (PNE) – mostly just rides, carnival activities and music, but also educational exhibits featuring animals and farming in the summer.

 - Roedde House Museum – a heritage building in Vancouver’s West End where you can see how an upper middle class family used to live.

 - Science World – educational IMAX Theatre shows and lots to learn about science.